-With the Outdoor Classroom, educators at The Parklands are able to offer both in-classroom and out-of-doors learning experiences that lead to understanding of our Kentucky landscape and the creatures that grow and live within it.
+With the Outdoor Classroom, educators at The Parklands are able to offer both in-classroom and out-of-doors learning experiences that lead to a better understanding of our Kentucky landscape and the creatures that grow and live within it.

 The core purpose of the Outdoor Classroom is to teach science and natural history education through dynamic experiences in the field that stimulate curiosity, critical thinking and discovery.
-We invite your students to become landscape detectives, exploring the world around them to gain a better understanding of the interconnections of our local landscape, and its role in the history of our area.
-We envision a future in which all people view themselves as life-long learners, and share a connection to and appreciation for the natural world, their community and each other.
+We invite your students to become landscape detectives, exploring the world around them to gain a better understanding of the interconnections of our local landscape and its role in the history of our area.
+We envision a future in which all people view themselves as life-long learners and share a connection to and appreciation for the natural world, their community and each other.

 The Outdoor Classroom is Louisville’s newest STEAM center (Science, Technology, Engineering, Arts and Math), an outdoor educational experience utilizing natural history, arts education, and exploration to teach science.
 Available programs include:

 - Interactive Classes on plants, diversity of life, and earth materials.

 - Field Experiences such as a wildflower walk, trail hike, creek exploration, or wetlands study.

 Programs are normally hosted in the PNC Achievement Center for Education and Interpretation.
 Home of our Outdoor Classroom, this building houses two, state-of-the-art classrooms and an educational museum exhibit open to the public.
 Located off Shelbyville Rd. in Beckley Creek Park, this facility is centrally located allowing trips by walk or by school bus to Floyds Fork, the Allee Wetlands, the Marshall Playground and Sprayground, trails, and more!